euribates/awesome-static/README.md

 ## Awesome static meta-resources

-This repositry is a curated collection of static resources (logos, photos, sounds, textures, etc...) useful for several kind of projects, like games, web sites, movies, multimedia apps, 3D modeling, etc...
+This repository is a curated collection of static resources (logos, photos, sounds, textures, etc...) useful for several kinds of projects, like games, websites, movies, multimedia apps, 3D modeling, etc...

 You can access the content on [https://euribates.github.io/awesome-static/](https://euribates.github.io/awesome-static/).